PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 **Note**: The Python version of NMS in EAST post-processing used in this codebase so the prediction speed is quite slow.
 If you use the C++ version, there will be a significant speedup.

-## Text recognition model inference
+## TEXT RECOGNITION MODEL INFERENCE

 The following will introduce the lightweight Chinese recognition model inference, other CTC-based and Attention-based text recognition models inference.
 For Chinese text recognition, it is recommended to choose the recognition model based on CTC loss.
 In practice, it is also found that the result of the model based on Attention loss is not as good as the one based on CTC loss.
 In addition, if the characters dictionary is modified during training, make sure that you use the same characters set during inferencing.
 Please check below for details.